Are we looking at the next big move in ArcelorMittal S.A. (MT)?

 Sponsored

-The stock witnessed a 0.08% gain in the last 1 month and extending the period to 3 months gives it a -17.03%, and is 2.04% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.68% over the week and 1.81% over the month.
+The stock witnessed a 1.22% loss in the last 1 month and extending the period to 3 months gives it a -7.83%, and is 1.79% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.56% over the week and 1.58% over the month.

 ArcelorMittal S.A.
 (MT) Analyst Forecasts